Strathyre: Literary associations

 In September 1803 William Wordsworth and his sister Dorothy stayed in the village and took walks in the local hills.
 Wordsworth was inspired to write his poem The Solitary Reaper following his stay in the village.

+Musical Associations

+Bonnie Strathyre is a Scottish folk song inspired by the village.
+It has been recorded by numerous artists including Kenneth McKellar.

+Every year in early summer a music festival called the Strathyre Festival is held in the village.

 Growth

 The village of Strathyre is largely a Victorian creation, having grown up with the arrival of the Callander and Oban Railway in the 1870s and the establishment of Strathyre railway station.
+The trainline and railway station closed in 1965.
 The resident population recorded by the United Kingdom Census 2001 was around 100.
 The village is a popular tourist centre, with nearby caravan parks, camp sites and chalets, and canoeing, cycling and walking facilities.

 School

 Strathyre has a small primary school with 40 pupils on the roll, drawn from a catchment area which includes Balquhidder.
 Gaelic is taught in the infant school, French in the upper primary.
-Local children normally travel to Callander for their secondary education.
+Local children normally travel to McLaren High School in Callander for their secondary education.